The Alamo Sierran e-Newsletter - April, 2014

 Visit our Social Events page for maps, times and more information about these gatherings.

 Volunteers are needed for tabling events.
-We go to many “green" events and distribute information about the Sierra Club and provide petitions about environmental concerns to be signed by the events’ participants.
-These are the upcoming events we plan to attend.
+We go to "green" events and man a table where we provide info about our local and national Sierra Club and collect signatures on petitions concerning local environmental issues.
 For more info or to sign up contact Gay Wright, 210-362-1984.

 Sign Up for Action Alerts

 The Sierra Club is all about citizen action on critical issues.
 Quick citizen input often spells the difference between victory and defeat for important measures at the local and state levels.
 Sign up now to receive our local e-mail Conservation Action Alerts and let your voice be heard.
 Call (674-9489) or email Loyd Cortez and we'll add your name to our growing list of environmental activists.

 This was one of the themes cited during the tour of some Eagle Ford Shale fracking sites and was reinforced the following day in the San Antonio offices of Congressional Representative Pete Gallego.
 Both events were organized by Dani Neuharth-Keusch, Field Associate with Environment Texas.

 At 9:00 a.m. on Sunday, March 16th, we gathered and were soon driving through the heaven that is the countryside and small towns of South Texas.
 Throughout the day, our tour guide, who has watched the changes occur in their home region as fracking has "boomed" on their landscape, and studied to understand the industry since 2009, told what is happening in the towns such as Cuero, Cheaptown and Nordheim via real peoples’ life stories.